HelsinkiUniCollab/WeatherBasedRecommender/docs/git-workflow.md

 # Git Workflow and branching

+## When you start to do something new

-## Create a new branch for every new feature.
+Create a new branch for every new feature.
+Publish the branch and open a pull request early on - this helps to avoid merge conflicts.

 `$ git pull`